 Good old mac and cheese is perhaps the ultimate comfort food, but it typically comes with more than 20 grams of fat per serving.
 Using high-fiber pasta, low-fat cheeses and Unflavored 20/20 FIBER/PROTEIN Powder these mac and cheese recipes are super charged.
 Think oodles of noodles covered in cheesy goodness then topped with perfectly toasted cheesy “bread crumbs,” that actually packs in fiber and protein.
 It’s warm, hearty, oh so delicious and actually nutrient-packed.

-Rich and savory with that cheesy bread/ crouton on top, French Onion soup is a classic comfort food.
+Rich and savory with that cheesy bread / crouton on top, French Onion soup is a classic comfort food.
 Unfortunately, it’s that oh so good cheesy gratinée topping that typically transforms this light broth-based soup to a total calorie-bomb.
 For our version we mimicked (and lightened up!) the traditional gratinée with cheesy 20/20 waffle “crouton” topper.
 It pairs perfectly with the slightly sweet caramelized onions submerged in the savory beef broth.
-The entire dish is really next level.
-What’s more is that each serving packs 13g protein and 8g fiber.
+Each serving packs 13g protein and 8g fiber.
 So not only is it delicious, but can help fill you up too.
-Watch how to make it via IGTV here.

 … something creamy & rich: MUSHROOM ASPARAGUS RISOTTO